Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 Typically, nodes in a graph are related to each other, for example, a company has employees, university has scientists, scientist has awards, scientist writes scientific papers, university has departments, and many other examples.

 One possible way to visualize such relationship is to create an edge between parent and child.
 But there is also another way, namely adding a hierarchy between the nodes.
-In such case, parent node is visualized as a bigger node containing the children inside.
+In such case, parent node is visualized as a larger node containing the child elements inside.

-University can be visualized as a big node (blue) containing inside child nodes (light-blue) representing departments as shown at the Figure 1 below:
+Figure 1 below shows an example with universities and departments.
+A university can be thought of as a larger node (blue) containing child nodes (light blue) inside, representing departments:

 <p align="center">
     <img src="img/child_parent_relation.png" alt="parent-child-relationship" title="Parent-child relationship" width="600"/><br/>
     <em>Figure 1.
 Parent-child relationship</em>
 </p>

-In our extension, each such node hierarchy represents a [hierarchical group](#hierarchical-group-glossary).
+Each such node hierarchy represents a [hierarchical group](#hierarchical-group-glossary).

+> **Warning** \
-Hierarchical relationships are predefined by the technician in the visual configuration.
+> Hierarchical relationships are predefined by the technician in the visual configuration.

 Expansion query can be triggered from a parent node (expand child nodes) as well as form a child node (expand parent node).
-In both cases it may use same property in SPARQL CONSTRUCT, for example *skos:broader*.
+In both cases it may use same predicate in SPARQL CONSTRUCT, for example `skos:broader`.

 <h3 id="non-hierarchical-relationships-glossary">Non-hierarchical relationships </h3>